Sidney Reilly: First World War activity

 In earlier biographies by Winfried Lüdecke (de), (Note: Pepita Bobadilla, Reilly's last wife, criticised Winfried Lüdecke's 1929 biography as erroneous.
 Bobadilla wrote in 1931: "The section devoted to [Reilly] in Winfried Ludecke's standard work Behind the Scenes of Espionage abounds in inaccuracies."
 See Bobadilla's foreword to Adventures of a British Master Spy.) and Pepita Bobadilla, Reilly is described as living as a spy in Wilhelmine Germany from 1917 to 1918.
 Drawing upon these sources, Richard Deacon likewise asserted that Reilly had operated behind German lines on several occasions and once spent weeks inside the German Empire gathering information about the next planned thrust against the Allies.
 (In one version by Lockhart, Reilly is alleged to have been a part of a German War meeting involving Kaiser Wilhelm II).

 Most later biographies, however, concur that Reilly's activities in the United States between 1915 and 1918 precluded any such escapades on the European Front.
 Later biographers believe that Reilly, while lucratively engaged in the munitions business in New York City, was covertly employed in British intelligence in which role he may well have participated in several acts of so-called "German sabotage" deliberately calculated to provoke the United States to enter the war against the Central Powers.

 Historian Christopher Andrew notes that "Reilly spent most of the first two and a half years of the war in the United States".
 Likewise, author Richard B. Spence states that Reilly lived in New York City for at least a year, 1914–15, where he engaged in arranging munitions sales to the Imperial German Army and its enemy the Imperial Russian Army.
-However, when the United States entered the war in April 1917, Reilly's business became less profitable since his company was now prohibited from selling ammunition to the Germans and, after the Russian revolution occurred in November 1917, the Russians were no longer buying munitions.
+However, when the United States entered the war in April 1917, Reilly's business became less profitable since his company was now prohibited from selling ammunition to the Germans and, after the Bolshevik revolution occurred in November 1917, the Russians were no longer buying munitions.
 Faced with unexpected financial hardship, Reilly sought to resume his paid intelligence work for the British government while in New York City.

 This is confirmed by papers of Norman Thwaites, MI1(c) Head of Station in New York, which contain evidence that Reilly approached Thwaites seeking espionage-related work in 1917–1918.
 Formerly a private secretary to newspaper magnate Joseph Pulitzer and a police reporter for Pulitzer's The New York World, Thwaites was keen on obtaining information concerning radical activities in the United States; in particular, any connections between American socialists with Soviet Russia.
 Under Thwaites' direction, Reilly presumably worked alongside a dozen other British intelligence operatives attached to the British mission at 44 Whitehall Street in New York City.
 Although their ostensible mission was to coordinate with the U.S. government in regard to intelligence about the German Empire and Soviet Russia, the British agents also focused upon obtaining trade secrets and other commercial information related to American industrial companies for their British rivals.